rohit-jadhavv/Dail-Up/README.md

     ```shell
     git clone https://github.com/rohit-jadhavv/Dail-Up
     ```

-3. **Configuration:** Open the `config.php` file and update the database connection details to match your local environment.

-4. **Start XAMPP:** Start the Apache and MySQL services in XAMPP.
+3. **Start XAMPP:** Start the Apache and MySQL services in XAMPP.

-5. **Run the Application:** Open your web browser and navigate to `http://localhost/DailUP` (or the appropriate directory path where you cloned the repository).
+4. **Run the Application:** Open your web browser and navigate to `http://localhost/DailUP` (or the appropriate directory path where you cloned the repository).

-6. **Signup and Login:** Register a new account or log in to an existing one to start using Dial Up.
+5. **Signup and Login:** Register a new account or log in to an existing one to start using Dial Up.

 ## Usage